China Unicom Hong Kong Ltd

 Insights into China Unicom Hong Kong’s Generation of Hazardous and Non-Hazardous Waste

-In 2023, China Unicom Hong Kong generated a total of 29,700 metric tonnes of waste.
+In 2023, China Unicom Hong Kong generated a total of 29,700 metric tonnes of waste. a

 Of this amount, 41.41% of China Unicom Hong Kong's total waste generated of was classified as hazardous waste, characterized by properties such as toxicity, flammability, corrosiveness, or reactivity that may pose risks to human health, ecosystems, or the environment.
-58.59% was identified as non-hazardous waste, generally considered less harmful and subject to lighter regulatory controls.
+58.59% was identified as non-hazardous waste, generally considered less harmful and subject to lighter regulatory controls. a

 China Unicom Hong Kong’s Hazardous vs Non-Hazardous Waste Over Time